 I just finished my first ride, it took me back to winter 1994.

-Riding makes you clear your mind and I can defiantly feel the difference when I commute with my Onehweel compared to either my electric scooter or are really lazy and take the car.
+Riding makes you clear your mind and I can definitely feel the difference when I commute with my Onehweel compared to either my electric scooter or are really lazy and take the car.

 I got a friend who got the XR after I bought my Pint so I can compare the riding feeling of both.